weiffun/zerobus/README.md

 Welcome
 -------

-zerobus is a library desinged for cluster apps communication. it is based on zeromq.
+zerobus is a library designed for cluster apps communication. it is based on zeromq.

 Building and installation